 Another important way of interacting with the culture is showing your support (often financially) in favor of or against certain endeavors.
 If enough of the Catholic population were willing to do this, they would be able to change the culture bit by bit.
 Again, God’s command from the beginning goes beyond merely telling Adam and Eve to eat of the fruit of the garden.
 There is a rare restriction set in place.
 “The Lord God gave the man this order: You are free to eat from any of the trees of the garden except the tree of knowledge of good and evil.
 From that tree you shall not eat; when you eat from it you shall die” (Genesis 2:16-17).

 When it comes to the types of media which we can decide to experience or not, there are those which are permissible and those which should be avoided.
-If a TV show depicts hatred coupled with revenge in a positive, approving way, then it should not be the entertainment which is occupying the attention of impressionable youth.
+If a TV show depicts hatred coupled with revenge in a positive, approving way, then it should not be the entertainment that is occupying the attention of impressionable youth.
 If there is an exhibit of fine art photography, but you know several of the portraits are graphic nudes, should you be going to the exhibit?
 Is attending the live music performance with the dancers displaying cleavage worth it?
 Sometimes you should not see the movie, even though you want to, because of its content or theme.
 The scenarios are too real to ignore, and there are decisions regarding them being made frequently.

 As a Catholic, if you have knowledge that a company or individual is a blatant supporter of a deadly vice, the question as to whether it is moral to give them monetary support should be asked.
 For instance, do you support the store or the filmmaker who wholeheartedly promotes abortion?
 The Catholic society needs to remain part of the world’s society: learned, engaged, and, when necessary, critical.
 We need to ask, “Does this help the culture grow meaningfully and closer to Christ?”